We pay $30 for 30 minutes on the phone to hear your thoughts on what we can do better. Please enter your email if you'd like to be contacted to help.

 Many people whose health allows them to continue working in their 60s and beyond find that staying in the workforce keeps them young and gives them a sense of purpose.
 If this sounds like something you’d like to do, know that working after claiming early benefits may affect the amount you receive from Social Security.
 Why?
 Because the Social Security Administration wants to spread out your earnings so you don’t outlive them.
 If you claim Social Security benefits early and then continue working, you’ll be subject to what’s called the Retirement Earnings Test.

-If you’re between age 62 and your full retirement age and you’re claiming benefits, you’re subject to a specific Earnings Test Exempt Amount, a threshold that changes yearly.
-For 2015, the Retirement Earnings Test Exempt Amount is $15,720/year ($1,310/month).
-If you’re in this age group and claiming benefits, for every $2 you make above the Retirement Earnings Test Exempt Amount, $1 in Social Security benefits will be withheld.
+If you’re between age 62 and your full retirement age, and you’re claiming benefits, you need to know about the Earnings Test Exempt Amount, a threshold that changes yearly.
+For 2019, the Retirement Earnings Test Exempt Amount is $17,640/year ($1,470/month).
+If you’re in this age group and claiming benefits, then every $2 you make above the Exempt Amount will reduce by $1 the Social Security benefits you'll receive.
+(Note that only income from work counts for the Earnings Test, so income from capital gains and pensions won’t count against you.)

 Are Social Security benefits taxable?

 As you approach retirement, keep track of your expenses so you know how much income you’ll need to maintain your current standard of living.
-While conventional wisdom says you don’t have to plan on replacing 100% of your salary in retirement income, once you factor in the high costs of medical care in your dotage, you may find that you really do need just as much money as you did while you were working.
+While conventional wisdom says you don’t have to plan on replacing 100% of your salary in retirement income, the high costs of medical care in retirement could result in you needing just as much money as you did while you were working.
 Our advice?
-Aim high and save what you can.
+Aim high and save as much as you can.

 Places Social Security Goes Furthest